-Additional studies include water well measurements on near-by wells and noise-monitoring studies which have been completed and submitted along with its application for a Certificate of Authorization.
-These are all ongoing studies to comply with Ministry Guidelines, the Mining Act and community concerns.
-Public Consultation is continuing with the communities of Granada and Rouvn-Noranda to address their concerns in a positive and respectful manner for the mutual benefit of all.
+Studies include water well measurements on near-by wells and noise-monitoring studies which have been completed and submitted along with the application for a Certificate of Authorization.
+These are all studies to comply with Ministry Guidelines, the Mining Act and community concerns.
+Public Consultation is continuing with the communities of Granada and Rouyn-Noranda to address their concerns in a positive and respectful manner for the mutual benefit of all.
 A number of questions and concerns have been put forward and the Company is committed to answering and dealing with any issues while maintaining a commitment to the environment and while moving forward within the confines of legislation and regulations mandated by both Federal and Provincial Governments.
-In addition, a Communication Protocol Agreement has been signed between The Company and Temiskaming First Nations (TFN) to facilitate and ensure timely, effective and transparent communications moving forward (see Company Press Release August 26, 2014.
-This Communications Protocol is for the purposes of establishing a positive working relationship based on mutual respect concerning the Granada Mine project and any other Company mining activities located on the TFN's traditional territory.
-The Communications Protocol Agreement is intended to serve as a framework to develop a more specific agreement over the next several months.